aditrisingh/Aegis-X-GPU-Crime-Detector/README.md

 3. **ThreadPoolExecutor:** Parallelized frame processing for efficiency.
 4. **Development Journal:** Notes on errors, solutions, and debugging in `journal.md`.

+->Ignore these files as they are purely for understanding concepts and studying-train_ensemble.py,mc3_infer.py,trying_models.py
 ---

 ## 🚀 How to Run AegisX